adairdavid/minimal-vtk-project/README.md

 automatically run the application to verify the installation worked (opens a VTK renderer with a cylinder).

+For example, if you specify *~/Developer* as the install path for VTK/ITK, you will get the following:

+    ~/Developer/vtk
+    ~/Developer/vtk/src/
+    ~/Developer/vtk/bin/
+    ~/Developer/itk
+    ~/Developer/itk/src/
+    ~/Developer/itk/bin/

+And your current project will target the */bin/* directories for the shared libraries.
+The */src/* directories contain the git repository for the respective library.
+If you run the install script again (and provide the same path) the script will attempt to update the repository, rather than downloading the complete system.

-From then on, anytime you want to run your application, do the following:
+From then on, anytime you want to run your application, do the
+following:

     ./configure
     make -j12